I’m creating content for my new Drumming for Birth course at the moment. This week, one one of the topics I shared was how to choose a drum.

-I own 17 drums, 3 of which I made myself with 3 different people.
-I’m going to tell you about the categories, the pros and cons of each, and how much drums cost to buy, including some real unexpected bargains, and what to avoid.
+At the time of writing this, I own over 25 drums.
+I’m going to tell you about the categories, the pros and cons of each, and how much a drum cost to buy, including some real unexpected bargains.
+I’m also going to tell you about what to avoid.

-Frame style drums suitable for shamanic drumming, come into 2 main categories: the ones that are made of animal skin (known as hide), and ones that are made of synthetic skin (plastic material, or fabric).
+Frame drums come into 2 main categories: the ones that are made of animal skin (known as hide), and ones that are made of synthetic skin (plastic material, or sometimes canvas type fabric).

 Synthetic drums

-I have 3 synthetic drums: A 16 inches Remo Buffalo drum (A misnommer as the drum is made of a synthetic skin), a tiny (8 inches) hand held synthetic Remo which I mostly use for display, as the sound is too tinny, and a 20 inches drum made of yurt fabric from French maker Philippe Jalbert.
+I have 2 main synthetic drums: A 16 inches Remo Buffalo drum (A misnomer as the drum is made of a synthetic skin) and a 16 inches Remo Bahia Bass Buffalo drum (it has a deeper sound than the normal Remo Buffalo).
+I also have a couple of synthetic Kanjiras (a small Indian drum with a jingle), and a small 8 inches hand held synthetic Remo which I mostly use for display, as the sound is too high pitched for my liking.

 - Sounds remains the same regardless of weather/water/temperature

-- If you play outdoors you’ll be grateful to have a synthetic drum.
-You can play it in all weathers, even play it in the pouring rain
+- If you play outdoors like I do, and live in a cold country, you’ll be grateful to have a synthetic drum.
+You can play it in all weathers, even in the pouring rain, without the sound being affected.
+I’ve even taken mine inside sweat lodges and saunas.

-- Cheaper than the average skin drum, a Remo costs about £110 for a 16 inches drum
+- These drums are typically cheaper than a skin drum, a Remo Buffalo Drum costs about £115 for a 16 inches drum

-Thomann has sound samples of Remo drums (and others) on their website.
-The bigger the drum the deeper the sound.
+German company Thomann has sound samples of Remo drums (and many other drum) on their website.

 Drums made from animal hide

-I own 15 skin drums, 3 of which I made myself in drum birthing workshops, and the others I bought.
+I own 22 different skin drums, 7 of which I made myself in drum birthing workshops or on my own, and the others I bought or received as gifts.

 Skin drums advantages